Legacy and Justice Pilgrimage

 From police shootings to incarceration statistics, and from school accessibility to poverty rates, racism is a present reality that plagues our city and our country.
 Our faith calls us to confront and confess our failures and fears in order that we may be reconciled one with another.
 As Desmond Tutu has written, “There is no future without forgiveness.”
 One step in our parish’s journey of faith is a pilgrimage to the Legacy and Justice Museum and National Memorial for Peace and Justice in Montgomery, Alabama.
 Established by the Equal Justice Initiative, these sites give Americans an opportunity to learn and respond to some of the racial injustice of our collective past.
-Please consider joining us on this pilgrimage led by The Reverend Matt Holcombe.
+Please consider joining us on our next pilgrimage.

 What's on the Itinerary?